-- (1) The external databases used to calculate emissions related to purchased electricity and heat for resale are still under reliability improvement process.
-The figures could change in the coming years. - The figures could change in the coming years.
+(1) The external databases used to calculate emissions related to purchased electricity and heat for resale are still under reliability improvement process.
+The figures could change in the coming years.
 (2) Emissions avoided excluding the ENGIE carbon footprint

-GHG EMISSIONS SINCE 2017 (MT CO, eq.)
+GHG EMISSIONS SINCE 2017 (MT CO2 eq.)